marklogic/marklogic-kubernetes/README.md

 ## Deploying a Multiple MarkLogic Cluster with Multiple Groups

-To deploy a MarkLogic cluster with multiple groups (separate E and D nodes for example) the bootstrapHostName and group.name must be configured in values.yaml or set the values provided for these configurations using the --set flag while installing helm charts.
+To deploy a MarkLogic cluster with multiple groups (separate E and D nodes for example) the `bootstrapHostName` and `group.name` must be configured in values.yaml or set the values provided for these configurations using the `--set` flag while installing helm charts.
-For example, if you want to create a MarkLogic cluster with three nodes in a "dnode" group and two nodes in an "enode" group, run the following helm commands:
+For example, if you want to create a MarkLogic cluster with three nodes in a "dnode" group and two nodes in an "enode" group, start with the following helm command:

 ```
 helm install dnode-group ./charts/ --set group.name=dnode --set replicaCount=3
 ```
-Once this deployment is complete, a MarkLogic cluster with three hosts in it should be running.
+Once this deployment is complete, a MarkLogic cluster with three hosts should be running.
-To add the "enode" group and nodes to the cluster, the bootstrapHostName must be set to join the existing MarkLogic cluster.
-First host in the other group can be used.
-For this example, set bootstrapHostName to dnode-group-marklogic-0.dnode-group-marklogic-headless.default.svc.cluster.local with the following command:
+To add the "enode" group and nodes to the cluster, the `bootstrapHostName` must be set to join the existing MarkLogic cluster.
+The first host in the other group can be used.
+For this example, set `bootstrapHostName` to `dnode-group-marklogic-0.dnode-group-marklogic-headless.default.svc.cluster.local` with the following command:

 ```
 helm install enode-group ./charts/ --set group.name=enode --set replicaCount=2 --set bootstrapHostName=dnode-group-marklogic-0.dnode-group-marklogic-headless.default.svc.cluster.local